 This is tricky…

 If Millennials are your target audience, then you consider their preferences and habits as your guiding star.
 And when it comes to preferences, the channel you use to communicate with your customers may play the primary role.

-App or Сhatbot?
+Building an App or Сhatbot?
 Or Both?

 Does your business have an app?
 If yes, then you may consider it “a plus one” channel of communication with your customers, probably, the most efficient one.
 However, even a killer app may be not the edge of digital transformation your company takes.